Blackstone (BX) Investment Thesis

 BUY

 12-24 month price target of $180 (base) / $210 (bull).
-We rate Blackstone a BUY at current levels (~$130), reflecting conviction that the market has overreacted to transient macro headwinds while undervaluing the firm's secular positioning in AI infrastructure, dominant private wealth franchise, record financial performance, and massive capital return potential.
-The risk/reward is asymmetric: 37–60% upside in base/bull cases versus 8–18% downside in the bear case.
+We reaffirm Blackstone as a BUY at current levels (~$124).
+Q1 2026 has materially de-risked the bear case while the share price remains anchored on private credit narrative concerns.
+The market has overreacted to transient sentiment headwinds while undervaluing BX's secular positioning in AI infrastructure (deepened by BXDC and the Anthropic JV), its dominant private wealth franchise, record operating performance, and substantial capital return potential.
+The risk/reward (4:1 to 5:1) is materially better than at our February initiation.

 Entry